Thank you, you have successfully subscribed to our newsletter! Enjoy reading our tips and recommendations.

 Fred Meyer Jewelers is a jewelry company founded in 1973 by jeweler Fred G. Meyer as a jewelry catalog-showroom company.
 The company, which operates retail locations in malls and larger department stores in California, the Midwest, and much of the Northeastern U.S., offers a wide range of jewelry products.
 The company operates under both of the names Fred Meyer Jewelers and Littman Jewelers.

-- Free shipping: Fred Meyer offers free shipping on any orders over a minimum dollar amount for customer convenience.
+Free shipping: Fred Meyer offers free shipping on any orders over a minimum dollar amount for customer convenience.

-- Convenient locations: The company has more than 300 brick-and-mortar stores across the United States, making it easy for customers to find and visit one of its locations.
+Convenient locations: The company has more than 300 brick-and-mortar stores across the United States, making it easy for customers to find and visit one of its locations.

 Community-minded: In addition to selling jewelry to customers, Fred Meyer Jewelers is community-minded.
 The company gives more than 200,000 dollars to charities each year, including the Humane Society and Breast Cancer Research.

-- Legitimate sources: Fred Meyer guarantees all diamonds sold by the company are from legitimate sources.
+Legitimate sources: Fred Meyer guarantees all diamonds sold by the company are from legitimate sources.
 The sources are not involved in funding conflict and comply with all United States laws, so customers can be sure they are not supporting any dangerous or unlawful activities.

 Children's jewelry: Fred Meyer offers jewelry in children's sizes so shoppers can purchase smaller pieces.

-Fred Meyer Jewelers Company Profile
+Fred Meyer Jewelers Company Information